MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 ### Capitalization

 With few exceptions, use **sentence case as a default**.
 Sentence case is capitalizing only the first word of a line of copy.
-Not only is sentence case is more casual and conversational, it’s also easier to scan than title case.
+Not only is sentence case is more casual and conversational, but it’s also easier to scan than title case.
 Keep in mind, there are a handful of times that title case is the way to go.

 ### Active voice